sourcey/spectacle/README.md

 Most options are self explanatory, but the following options warrant some further explanation:

-* **--development-mode**: This option starts a development server with a file watcher and live reload, and will automatically regenerate your docs when any of your spec or app files change.
+* **--development-mode** `-d`: This option starts a development server with a file watcher and live reload, and will automatically regenerate your docs when any of your spec or app files change.

-* **--start-server **: This option starts a production server without any development options enabled that serves the contents of your `--target-dir`.
+* **--start-server** `-s`: This option starts a production server without any development options enabled that serves the contents of your `--target-dir`.

-* **--embeddable**: This option lets you build a minimal version of the documentation without the HTML `<body>` tags, so you can embed Spectacle into your own website template.
+* **--embeddable** `-e`: This option lets you build a minimal version of the documentation without the HTML `<body>` tags, so you can embed Spectacle into your own website template.
 More info on [custom builds](#custom-builds) here.

-* **--app-dir**: This option overrides the default directory which contains all the Handlebars templates, SCSS, and JavaScript source files.
+* **--app-dir** `-a`: This option overrides the default directory which contains all the Handlebars templates, SCSS, and JavaScript source files.
 This option is useful for development because you can copy the contents of `app` to a remote location or a separate repo for custom builds.

-* **--target-dir**: This option specifies where the generated documentation HTML files will be output.
+* **--target-dir** `-t`: This option specifies where the generated documentation HTML files will be output.

 ## Custom Builds